 - 3 large stalks celery or bok choy, sliced on a diagonal

 - 1 medium broccoli crown, cut into bite-sized florets

 - 1 red bell pepper, cut into narrow strips

-- 8 ounces cremini or white mushrooms, cleaned and sliced
+- 8 oz cremini or white mushrooms, cleaned and sliced

 - 2 to 3 scallions, white and green parts, optional

-- 2 tablespoons reduced-sodium soy sauce, or more, to taste
+- 2 tbsp reduced-sodium soy sauce, or more, to taste

 - Cook the noodles in plenty of rapidly simmering water until al dente, then drain.

 - Before starting the stir-fry, have all the vegetables cut and ready.

 - Meanwhile, heat the oil in a stir-fry pan.
 Add the onion and stir-fry over medium heat until translucent.